How to Incorporate in Delaware and How to form a new Delaware LLC

 Ordering and Payment Methods

 For your convenience, you may place your order through our website, by fax, by phone, by email or by mail.
 If you place your order online we will not require you to sign an order form.
 If you order by phone, fax email or mail we will provide you with an order form to sign and return to us with payment or credit card authorization.
 You are welcome to return the order form by fax, email, mail or courier.
 Incorporation Specialists are available to help you complete the order form and place your order.
-We accept Visa, MasterCard, American Express, Discover and PayPal for online orders.
+We accept Visa, MasterCard, American Express, Discover, wire transfer, and Western Union for online orders.
 Other payment options are available, contact an Incorporation Specialist if you would like more information about alternate payment methods.

 Once we receive payment for your order, we will be taking care of all the documentation required to form and register your new Delaware company.
 We will prepare the required documents and it will not be necessary for you to sign any documents or come to Delaware (1).
 We will then create and register your new company electronically through our direct computer connection to the Delaware Corporate Registry System.
 The company can be registered in as little as an hour from when payment is received (2).
 The company will have legal existence from the date of registration, but it typically takes the Delaware Secretary of State's office one to three business days to return the filed copy of the Certificate of Formation (or Certificate of Incorporation) (3).
 We will email you a scanned copy of your formation documents as soon as we receive them from the State.
 Corporate kits shipped to US addresses are typically delivered in 2 business days by UPS.(4) Corporate kits shipped outside the US are typically delivered by FedEx International within 5-7 business days or less.